Tai Chi for Seniors

 History of Tai Chi

 Tai chi has a storied history.
 The origin of the practice stems from ancient India and yoga.
 The Chinese modified yoga positions into a form of soft martial arts, otherwise known as internal arts.
-Similiar to a hard martial art, such as karate, the movements of tai chi are rooted in a warrior stance.
+Similar to a hard martial art, such as karate, the movements of tai chi are rooted in a warrior stance.
 However, like yoga, tai chi combines the concentration of breath and movement to encourage the body to increase efficiency and relieve the mind of stress.

 An Evolving Practice